March 14, 2012.

-Notice of an application for an order under section 6(c) of the Investment Company Act of 1940, as amended (“Act”) for an exemption from section 15(a) of the Act and rule 18f-2 under the Act, as well as from certain disclosure requirements.
+Notice of an application under section 6(c) of the Investment Company Act of 1940, as amended (the “Act”), for an exemption from rule 12d1-2(a) under the Act.

-Hearing or Notification of Hearing: An order granting the application will be issued unless the Commission orders a hearing.
+An order granting the application will be issued unless the Commission orders a hearing.
 Interested persons may request a hearing by writing to the Commission's Secretary and serving applicants with a copy of the request, personally or by mail.
-Hearing requests should be received by the Commission by 5:30 p.m. on August 17, 2012 and should be accompanied by proof of service on applicants, in the form of an affidavit or, for lawyers, a certificate of service.
+Hearing requests should be received by the Commission by 5:30 p.m. on April 9, 2012, and should be accompanied by proof of service on applicants, in the form of an affidavit or, for lawyers, a certificate of service.
 Hearing requests should state the nature of the writer's interest, the reason for the request, and the issues contested.
 Persons who wish to be notified of a hearing may request notification by writing to the Commission's Secretary.

 FOR FURTHER INFORMATION CONTACT: